Almond Flour-Is It Better Than Regular Flour?

 So how do you create this unique flour from scratch?
 First, you take any kind of almonds and put a bunch of them in boiling water.
 Doing this blanches the almonds and removes the skin.
 Then you use a grinder and sifter to cut them into a fine powder.
 The amount of almonds required to make a pound of flour is high, which results in this special flour being slightly more expensive than other flour types.
 However, due to it being a healthier alternative to AP flour while sporting the same uses, it is definitely worth the cost.
 It is one of the few flours that is frequently used in gluten-free and paleo-style baking.
 As for the taste and texture, making flour with almonds or other nuts allows recipes made with them to taste nuttier and chewier.

-Recipes you can make with almond flour
+Recipes you can make with Almond Flour

 • Brownies.
 Replacing AP flour for almond flour makes the brownies more fudgy and moist.